nathenharvey/cooking-with-chef/presentation/01_intro_to_chef/01_intro_to_chef.md

 !SLIDE
 # Building a Chef Project #

-* First, come up with your policy / specification
+* First, come up with your specification
 * Abstract the **resources** in your spec

 !SLIDE